 Waterproof trousers and jacket: Waterproof trousers, or dungarees.
 It is important that even in dry weather your child still has their waterproofs as this enables them to play in puddles, mud and sit on damp ground etc. They also protect from scratches and prickles!

 - Decathlon - stocks a large range of good value children's outdoors and waterproof gear.

 - Online: www.raindrops.co.uk www.rukka.com Polarno Pyret, Togz, 'Abeko

-Collection & Drop off Park in Toy's Hill car park and meet us in the woodland next to it between 9am-930am on kindergarten days, or at the start time for holiday/tots sessions.
+Collection & Drop off.
+Park in the woodland car park and meet us in the woodland next to it between 9am-930am on kindergarten days, or at the start time for holiday/tots sessions.

 Daily Routine During each session we shall usually begin by meeting at the log circle for songs and circle time.
 Then we will spend most of our time playing and exploring the woods.
 Staff will also model activities for children to join in with at their will.
 We will take shelter under the parachute if needed, and we have a selection of books, and hammocks for children to rest in.